About our Kindergarten

 Each of our rooms is staffed by a kindergarten teacher and three other early childhood educators with either Level 4 or Level 3 training.
 All our staff have a wide range of experience and skills, bringing a variety of influences to the program.

-Our kindergarten teacher, Gabriel Mena, works with children from 9am – 2:30pm each day which equates to 5.5 hours per day.
+Our kindergarten teacher, Megan Davies, works with children from 9am – 2:30pm each day which equates to 5.5 hours per day.
 The hours in which the kindergarten teacher works with the children is also known as ‘funded hours’.